norvig/paip-lisp/docs/chapter23.md

 Would you ever have reason to use `funcall` in a Scheme program?
 (2) Scheme does define `apply`, as there is no syntax for an application.
 One might want to extend the syntax to make `(+ . numbers)` equivalent to `(apply + numbers)`.
-Would this bea good idea?
+Would this be a good idea?

 **Exercise  23.11 [d]** Write a compiler that translates Scheme to Common Lisp.
 This will involve changing the names of some procedures and special forms, figuring out a way to map Scheme's single name space into Common Lisp's distinct function and variable name spaces, and dealing with Scheme's continuations.